marciniwanicki/OCGoogleDirectionsAPI/README.md

 It's really simple.
 To get directions you need to do <b>4 easy steps</b>.

 1. Importing headers.
-From now all `OCDirections*` general class will be accessible for you.
+From now all `OCDirections*` general classes will be accessible for you.

     ```objc
     #import <OCGoogleDirectionsAPI/OCGoogleDirectionsAPI.h>